longr/cffi_example/guide.rst

 Packaging
 =========

+.. how to package
+.. setup.py and various layouts.
+.. ?should we discuss requirements.txt here or leave until later?

 setup.py
 --------
 .. discuss creating setup.py and import.
-.. need to be inside src to do import. discuss types of import and need to rename files.
+.. need to be inside src to do import.
+.. discuss types of import and need to rename files.

 In the current way our package is structured, we have to be in the `src` directory in order to import our package into python.
 This makes it very hard to distribute or even use our package.
 To solve this we will create a `setup.py` file in our project directory which will use the `setuptools` package to allow us to install our package using the package managment system `pip`.